dxx/react-ssr/README.md

 First, run the `npm install` to install dependence

+### `npm run dev`

+Runs the app in the development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`

-Builds the app.
+Builds the app for production.

 ### `npm run start`

-Starts the server.
+Starts the server for production.